bechnokid/11ty-neocities/src/resources/vscode.md

 >
 > a solution to help assuage these problems is to have your pages saved on your own hard drive, so you can edit and view to your heart's content with no affect on your views and with less strain on the servers uwu

-[gutz provided a wonderful tutorial](http://web.archive.org/web/20220918162237/https://gutz.neocities.org/neocities.html) on how to edit your files by using Notepad++ and your local browser as a live preview.
+[Erin provided a wonderful tutorial](http://web.archive.org/web/20220918162237/https://gutz.neocities.org/neocities.html) on how to edit your files by using Notepad++ and your local browser as a live preview.
 However, I wondered if I could do the same with my favorite code editor: **Visual Studio Code** or VSCode for short.

 I would link the entire documentation for VSCode, but I imagine it would be overwhelming for new users.
 So, I'll provide a small tutorial on setting up VSCode to help new users get started.